 But there was no one to hear him.

 The seasons changed.
-Stephen’s class was reassigned to the bewilderment of students who had always enjoyed their original professor’s lectures.
-The landlord eventually emptied the apartment and leased it to someone new at twice the rent.
+Stephen’s class was reassigned, to the bewilderment of students who had always enjoyed their original professor’s lectures.
+The landlord eventually emptied his apartment and leased it to someone new at twice the rent.

-Rains erased the cityscapes and dancers, and new illustrators came to create new chalk picture, but the squid, on its sheltered bricks, remained.
+Rains erased the cityscapes and dancers, and new illustrators came to create new chalk pictures, but the squid, on its sheltered bricks, remained.
 It wasn’t technically indelible, but no one was willing to touch it.
-It felt too weird, they said.
+The vibe was too weird, they said.
+They didn’t even want to use the empty bits of wall on either side.

 And the alteration?